gofore/angular-basic-training/angular2-fundamentals/README.md

 ---

+# Angular 2 & TypeScript
+- Available for JavaScript, Dart and TypeScript
+- TypeScript as de facto standard
+- Framework code under `@angular` packages such as `@angular/core` and `@angular/common`

+---

 # Architecture
 - Tree structure of components
   - Each component has a template in which more components can be used
-  - Components can also use services
+  - Components can also use services (singletons) to e.g. share data

 ![Component tree](angular2-fundamentals/component-tree.png "Component tree")